 Project Manager

 Tēnā koe, I’m Izzy, I’m a Project Manager at WHA, and I’m from Auckland.
 I joined the organisation in March 2019.
 Utilising my Sociology background and intersectional viewpoints, I am a passionate advocate for the rights and equity of women, trans and non-binary people – particularly when it comes to access to affirming, culturally responsive healthcare services.
 As WHA’s Project Manager, I have overseen the annual Big Latch On and World Breastfeeding Week events, led several web-based projects including the development of Find Your Breastfeeding Support, written submissions on new legislation, and coordinated cross-sector networks and projects on topics such as body image and screening.
 I’m also passionate about prison abolition and transformation of the justice system – I spent 4 years working for an education service provider of life skills programmes in prisons, and I volunteer with People Against Prisons Aotearoa.
-I am also on the Board of the Auckland Women’s Centre.
+I was also on the Board of the Auckland Women’s Centre from 2022 to 2024.

 Megan Boxall (she/her)

-Health Promotion Lead
+Health Promotion Lead – Currently on Maternity Leave

 Kia ora, I‘m Megan and I’m the Health Promotion Lead at WHA.
 I have a background in nutrition and health promotion and I am a NZ Registered Dietitian.
 Since becoming a mum to two beautiful boys, I have felt a strong pull to support parents in their journey through parenthood and feeding their pēpi.
 Facing breastfeeding struggles myself, I know how challenging and often lonely the feeding journey can be.
 More importantly, I also know how empowering the right support can be and that’s something that every parent deserves.

-Natalie Allen (she/her)
+Natalie Allen (she/he/they)

-Whānau & Community Representative
+Gender Diverse Lead & Whānau Community Representative

 He uri ahau nō Waimamaku, Kaikohe, Te Paatu, me Zambia hoki.
 E noho ana au ki Kaitaia.
-Kiaora, my name is Natalie Allen and I am an infant nutritionist and solo mama to two energetic boys who hail from Whangapē and Te Hapua.
-I am passionate about health, specifically maternal & infant health & nutrition, with a particular focus on minority groups such as: neurodiverse, low income, indigenous, LGBTQ+, and rural communities.
-I am involved in a broad range of mahi in this space such as breastfeeding research with Otago University, women’s and infant health on a national, regional and community level, and am now the newest member of Women’s Health Action as the whānau and community representative.
-I live in the beautiful Far North, here in our small town of Kaitaia, and am privileged to be surrounded by beautiful beaches and some of my family and friends as well.
-I am blessed to be working alongside whānau, here in Te Tai Tokerau and beyond and am blessed to be able to work and live in the spaces I do.
-My favourite thing to do, for rejuvenation, fun, cleansing and exercise, is to free dive and collect kai moana for my whānau and I have just recently joined an opens waka ama women’s Roopu which has helped increase my overall Hauora immensely.
-I am so grateful for where I am now, from where I have come from, from and where I am going next.
-I believe health is achieved when all aspects of your life have balance; living and striving.
+Kia ora, my name is Natalie Allen and I am an infant nutritionist and sole parent to two energetic boys who hail from Whangapē and Te Hapua.
+I am passionate about health, specifically maternal & infant health & nutrition, with a particular focus on minority groups such as: neurodiverse, rural, low income, indigenous and LGBTQ+, of which I am neuro & gender diverse too.
+I am involved in a broad range of mahi in this space.
+I am a kairangahau for a breastfeeding research project with Otago University, involved in mahi for women’s and infant health on a national, regional and community level, regional maternity care, regional health representation, and am the Gender Diverse Lead and Whānau Community Representative for Women’s Health Action.
+I live in the beautiful Far North, here in our small town of Kaitaia, and am privileged to be surrounded by beautiful beaches and am an avid rukukaimoana freediver and waka ama kaihoe.
+I am blessed to be working alongside whānau, here in Te Tai Tokerau.
+I believe health is achieved when all aspects of our life have balance; living and striving, not just surviving.
 Poipoia te kākano kia puāwai ai.
 Nuture the seed and it will bloom.

 Sarah Rose (she/her)